dentarg/auth0-blog/_posts/2017-09-15-easy-way-for-users-to-link-accounts.markdown

 account, they are sent to a prompt from the extension, notifying them that they appear to already have an account registered with that email address on your site.
 The most prominent option is to continue linking the accounts.
-When **Continue** is clicked, the user will be redirected to login with the account that's already detected on your site.
+When **Continue** is clicked, the user will be redirected to log in with the account that's already detected on your site.
 Assuming their authentication is successful, they'll be redirected to your site successfully as their original account, with the new account merged in as an identity of the original.
 This